 If you were injured on the job, you might be entitled to workers’ compensation benefits.
 These benefits can help with payments for your lost wages and medical bills that result from the injury.
-It can be hard to determine whether or not you are eligible for workers’ compensation, but it is imperative to know that if you receive workers’ compensation you cannot file a lawsuit against your employer to receive damages for your injuries.
+It can be hard to determine whether or not you are eligible for workers’ compensation, but it is imperative to know that if you receive workers’ compensation you cannot file a lawsuit against your employer to receive damages for your injuries, as a workers compensation lawyer in Philadelphia, PA can explain.
 There are few exceptions to this rule.

 Workers’ Compensation Eligibility

 When determining whether you are eligible for workers’ compensation, there are usually four requirements.
 These are:

 - You must be an employee of the company where you were injured.

 - Your employer must have workers’ compensation insurance.

 - The injury you sustained must be a result of an illness or injury that was work-related.

 - Because each state has deadlines for reporting your injuries, you must report these injuries

 and file a claim in the appropriate amount of time for the state you are in.

 An In-Depth Look At These Requirements